 - The existing Snowy region being a separate pricing region, with: - a generation only region, with a large monopoly generator and no independent load; and - a network loop straddling three pricing regions.
-This loop can create counterprice flows; - The ability of Snowy Hydro generation to influence the level of power transfers and congestion within the Snowy region and along interconnectors between Victoria and NSW; - The partial Trial of CSP/CSC at Tumut, and its modification arising from implementation of Southern Generators' Rule change proposal; and - The design, topology and operation of the transmission network through the Snowy Mountains.
+This loop can create counterprice flows; - The ability of Snowy Hydro generation to influence the level of power transfers and congestion within the Snowy region and along interconnectors between Victoria and NSW; - The partial Tumut CSP/CSC Trial, and its modification arising from implementation of Southern Generators Rule change proposal; and - The design, topology and operation of the transmission network through the Snowy Mountains.